indrashismitra/indrashismitra/README.md

 ### Hi there 👋
+I'm Indrashis currently a Third Year EEE student at @KIIT 🏫 .
+Currently I'm working on Embedded systems and applications of IOT.
+Occasionally I participate in Hackathons 💡 and I have a complicated relationship with Programming 😐
+ 📫 How to reach me: ...https://www.linkedin.com/in/indrashis-mitra/
 <!--
 **indrashismitra/indrashismitra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-I'm Indrashis currently a Third Year EEE student at @KIIT 🏫 .
-Currently I'm working on Embedded systems and applications of IOT.
-Occasionally I participate in Hackathons 💡 and I have a love/hate relationship with Programming 😐

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...